HW-PlayersPatch/File_Share/ChangeLists/Build 11 Change List.md

 ## Balance
 * Following the Homeworld 3 announcement, we decided to release build 10 early as a 'work in progress'.
 Some balance changes were experimental and were further refined in build 11.
-The list below covers all balance changes made in build 10 and 11.
+The list below covers all balance changes made in build 10 (August 31, 2019) and build 11 (September 28, 2019).
+This amounts to a years worth of balance changes since build 9 was released on Aug 17, 2018.
 * Decreased the sensors range of all scouts and probes by about 20%, and 30% for the cheaper Kushan/Taiidan scouts.
 Scouting is easy in HWR compared to other RTS games, so this is intended to make information harder to obtain.
 * Lowered death/scuttle blast range on frigates, motherships, and shipyards (so fighters and corvettes can better survive capital ship battles).
 * Damaged resource collectors latched onto RU drop-offs now heal 2.5 times faster (so they don't clog up resource drop-offs for so long).